 I took many reference photos last summer, showing the obsession of so many tourists to photograph everything in sight.
 I have been itching to use these images of photographers as models for many months, and in February gave myself permission to do so.
 I selected white noise fabrics for the backgrounds, and used alien skin colors.
 Cartoons are an enjoyable way to poke fun at this activity.
 The name of this piece is Ridiculous.

+Images of OK Smile and Vacation are found at the end of the blog.
 I am happy with OK Smile, because I figured out how to make the figures see-through, and I used a lot of fabulous fun zebra fabric!
 Will we see each other in the crowd, or be lost in the static?

 Vacation implies that a crowd of people exists in all directions.
 (Even before COVID-19, the close proximity of people was oppressive for some of us.)
 I used summery colors and added a road, because much time is spent on a bus.